Partition and secession in New York: Dividing New York State into three autonomous regions

-By the 2010s, the Divide New York State Caucus, Inc. had drafted a proposal to partition the State into three autonomous regions: The “New Amsterdam” Region (Upstate), the “New York” Region (the City), and a third region of “Montauk” (Long Island, and Rockland and Westchester counties).
-The proposal that includes the three autonomous regions, bills A05498 and Feb 2023 S3093.
-The Assembly sponsor is Mr. David DiPietro of Assembly district 147.
-The Senate sponsor is Senator Pamela Helming of Senate New York's 54th State Senate district.
+By the 2010s, the Divide New York State Caucus, Inc. had drafted a proposal to partition the State into three autonomous regions: The "New Amsterdam" Region (Upstate), the "New York" Region (the City), and a third region of "Montauk" (Long Island, and Rockland and Westchester counties).
+The proposals that includes the three autonomous regions are bills A05498 and Feb 2023 S3093.
+The Assembly sponsor is David DiPietro of Assembly district 147.
+The Senate sponsor is Senator Pam Helming of the 54th State Senate district.